rena0157/Dxflib/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/310014992d7743078a5d2d57e79ce44c)](https://www.codacy.com/project/muckanee/Dxflib/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=rena0157/Dxflib&amp;utm_campaign=Badge_Grade_Dashboard)

 ### Introduction
 This is one of many DXF librarys that is avalible here on Github.
-This library serves a dual purpose: one is to help me learn the .NET framework and the second is in the future I hope that this library will be the backend for an AutoCAD Drafting companion application.
-This Drafting companion application will help drafters with the more repetative task without needing to learn lisp.
+It can be used currently to extract and read information from a dxf file.
+One of the main focuses however besides being able to read and write a file is to be able to calculate all of the geometry of the entities in the file.
+Also, this library is designed to be flexible, in other words if a property is changed in an entity all the geometry will be updated along will the geometry of all entities that are linking to the object.

+#### Goals of this Library
+- read and write all of the entities in the Dxf format
+- flexible geometry based entities that can be updated real time without writing and re reading the file.
+- Speed, this library should be really fast.

 Check out my website for the application on github-pages: [DXF Site](https://rena0157.github.io/Dxflib/)